 - 38. I just remember sitting there in the hospital.
 It wasn't too bad in there.
 There were quite a few children.
 There weren't any books to read there.
 We had school there, it was alright.
 We were at school all day, had our tea and I think we played pool.
 I didn't mix with the other kids there.
 I think I blocked out a lot of things mentally because I don't want to remember. - 39.
 I remember seeing a Dr Simone, she was very kind.
 She was treating me for mental health reasons.
 When I first met her she had all these bricks and she asked me to build them.
 I told her I wasn't because it was silly.
-Our conversations were like, why do I wet the bed, why did I lose my temper, why was I such a difficult child at the

-[FNZ-SPO] why won't I speak to people.
+Our conversations were like, why do I wet the bed, why did I lose my temper, why was I such a difficult child at the ENZ-SPO why won't I speak to people.
 I couldn't answer the questions.
-She said that if I didn't speak Ms [FSG] would think I'm retarded and she'd put me in a home for retarded people.
+She said that if I didn't speak Ms FSG would think I'm retarded and she'd put me in a home for retarded people.
 They must have had a meeting.
 I wasn't retarded.
 I don't remember being on medication while I was there but we had a lot of sessions together. - 40.
-Dr Simone told me that to prove to Ms FSG that I wasn't retarded I should sit an exam that would get me into a boarding school.
-I sat it and got ninety-nine per cent but I went back to FNZ-SPO, albeit for a very short period of time.
+Dr Simone told me that to prove to Ms ^{FSG} that I wasn't retarded I should sit an exam that would get me into a boarding school.
+I sat it and got ninety-nine per cent but I went back to ^{FNZ-SPO}, albeit for a very short period of time.
 I was in the hospital for six months.
 While I was there Mr visited me and brought me an ice lolly in a flask.
-He told me not to tell Mrs FNZ that he had been there.
+He told me not to tell Mrs ^{FNZ} that he had been there.
 I did not suffer any abuse at the hospital. - 41.
 I went back to FNZ-SPO for a week.
 I was about eight or nine years old.
 I don't know if I had a birthday.
 I was given a big trunk and went to boarding school.
-It was uncomfortable at FNZ-SPO and I didn't say much. was still there.
-I went to School in never had anywhere else.
-The SNR was a was a was a at the time.
+It was uncomfortable at FNZ-SPO and I didn't say much.
+The was still there.
+I went to School in School in School, Yorkshire - 42.
+I was at second School for about a year.
+It was a massive old property in the countryside.
+It had been there a long time.
+I had a sense of freedom there that I never had anywhere else.
+SNR was a was a ^{EWZ} was a the time.
 He had you bathing at six in the morning.
 I went down to the pool with my dressing gown on and he told me to jump in naked.
 I didn't then but eventually I did on one occasion.